merken/Inspiron7586/README.md

 # Getting started
 - Copy this repo (git clone)
+- Generate your own platforminfo using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and the [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/#creating-your-config-plist) use `MacBookPro15,2` for `SystemProductName`. see the TODO in the config.plist.
-- Format an USB drive using the Dortania Guide (3.0 works)
+- Format an USB drive using the [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html#prerequisites) (3.0 works)
-- Create a macOS installation USB drive using the Dortania Guide
+- Create a macOS installation USB drive using the [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) and [gibMacOS](https://github.com/corpnewt/gibMacOS)
-- Mount the EFI partition (using MountEFI)
+- Mount the EFI partition (using [MountEFI](https://github.com/corpnewt/MountEFI))
 - Copy the OpenCore DEBUG files into the /Volumes/EFI/EFI directory, see Dortania Guide
 - Setup your BIOS (see BIOS Information above, press F2 on boot)
 - Boot via USB (press F12 on boot and select the USB drive)